Policy Gradient with Tree Expansion: Theoretical Analysis

+It's important to note that \treepol\ does not reduce the gradient uniformly, which would be equivalent to simply decreasing the learning rate.
+Rather, the gradient is scaled differently along different eigenvectors, with scaling factors that depend on the MDP structure and behavior policy $\pi_b$.
+This non-uniform scaling allows the policy to continue learning effectively while reducing harmful variance.
+The empirical results in Section~\ref{sec: experiments} demonstrate that this variance reduction leads to faster, more stable convergence rather than slowing it down.

-Theorem~\ref{thm:rate_result} guarantees that the variance of the gradient decays exponentially with $d,$ regardless of $\gamma.$ It also provides a novel insight that drives us to choose the behavior policy $\pib$ as the policy that minimizes the absolute second eigenvalue of the $P^{\pib}.$ Indeed, the second eigenvalue of a Markov chain has known connections to its connectivity and its rate of convergence to the stationary distribution \cite{levin2017markov}.
+Theorem~\ref{thm:rate_result} guarantees that the variance of the gradient decays with $d.$ More importantly, it also provides a novel insight for choosing the behavior policy $\pib$ as the policy that minimizes the absolute second eigenvalue of the $P^{\pib}.$ Indeed, the second eigenvalue of a Markov chain relates to its connectivity and its rate of convergence to the stationary distribution \citep{levin2017markov}.